For purposes of this chapter:

 (3) Policy governing the operation of computer circuits and telecommunications terminals used to access LEADS.

-(KK) "Secondary dissemination" is when criminal history record information is released to another authorized agency, and that agency was not part of the releasing agency's primary information exchane agreement(s).
+(NN) "Secondary dissemination" is when criminal history record information is released to another authorized agency, and that agency was not part of the releasing agency's primary information exchange agreement(s).

 (1) Any offense classified by the Ohio Revised Code as a misdemeanor of the first degree;